Rehab in Thailand vs Australia: A Real World Comparison

 Inside Thailand, Jintara stands out as a small adult program that keeps medical safety at the centre of everything it does: MoPH licensing, on site detox, day two hospital checks, and a staff team that knows every client by name.

-If you are weighing up Thailand vs Australia and want a clear, human conversation about what is realistic for you, Jintara offers a free call with Darren.
+If you are weighing Thailand vs Australia and want a clear, human conversation about what is realistic for you, Darren from Jintara takes the first call himself.
 In twenty to thirty minutes you can go through your substances, health, budget, and timing, and decide whether a small Chiang Mai rehab is the right step or whether another path makes more sense.